German Sourdough Rye Beer Dutch Oven Bread

 This picture is the version I made entirely without kneading.
 No folding every half hour either.
 Just once at the very end, 2h before baking.
 I’m showing you this, as I will show you later the version that I folded every 30min, which is what pretty much every sourdough bread recipe tells you to do.
 For this bread…well, read on. 😉

-Finding a recipe that gave me the results I was looking for, which was a “Bauernbrot” like moist and bread with malty flavour, a good rye content, wholemeal in it and a super crunchy crust, a bit denser than your standard light sourdough, but still bouncy, was honestly easier said than done.
+Finding a recipe that gave me the results I was looking for, which was a “Bauernbrot” like, moist bread with malty flavour, a good rye content, whole wheat flour and a super crunchy crust, a bit denser than your standard light sourdough, but still bouncy, was honestly easier said than done.

 My first few attempts were called “Dwarf Bread” by a friend.
 Because you always find something better to eat and it keeps forever.
 You may want to use it as bricks.
 Or smack an intruder over the head with it.